MontpellierRessourcesImagerie/Neurite_Labelling_IJ_Plugin/README.md

 # Neurite_Labelling_IJ_Plugin

 An ImageJ-plugin to label neurites with the label of the closest soma with respect to the distance along the paths on the neurites.
+The tool takes an image containing a labelled mask of somas and neurites.
+The somas should have individual labels, while the neurites must all be labelled  with the value 65535.
+It will set each neurite pixel to the label of the closest soma on any path along the neurites.

 ## Installation